cheqd/product-docs/resources/tutorials/README.md

     --node https://rpc.cheqd.network:443
 ```

-If you've come this far and successfully executed these steps, **congratulations!** You've created a resource on cheqd ledger - hopefully the first of many.
+**Congratulations!** You've successfully created a resource on cheqd ledger; hopefully, the first of many.